 We spent some time checking out Washington's Headquarters.

 The information on a sign near this statue of General Washington: "The Father of our Country wears his military uniform but carries a civilian walking cane rather than his sword, which has been set aside.
 He stands by a farmer's plowshare, a symbol of his love of peace and agriculture.
-He rests his hand on a bundle of rods called a fasces, a Roman symbol of civil authority.
-Here, the thirteen rods represent the joining of the original states and the strength gained from that unity."

 This is the flag that flew over Washington's headquarters.
 "It symbolized the 13 colonies united in what then seemed a hopeless struggle for independence."